saturnlighting/literature-review/README.md

 ![](README_files/figure-gfm/fig2-1.png)<!-- -->

-The main themes of focus, in descending order of number of papers focussed on each, were active travel collisions and lighting, followed by proper lighting for active travel, active travel behaviour and lighting, inequalities in lighting, and active travel, crime, and lighting.
 Three quarters of the studies were empirical studies and one quarter were reviews.
 Most of the empirical studies were quantitative, five of them qualitative, and one of them mixed methods.

 ## Active travel behaviour and lighting